REWI’S LAST STAND / THE LAST STAND

 Loading the player...

-Rudall Hayward was determined to correct the mistakes he had made in the 1925 silent film, Rewi’s Last Stand (See F2290).
+Hayward had been determined to correct mistakes he’d made in his 1925 silent film, Rewi’s Last Stand (F2290).
 Like the earlier version, the film is heavily indebted to the historian James Cowan and his account of the invasion of the Waikato by the British during the war of the 1860s.

 The film takes its name from the famous battle of Ōrākau where Rewi Maniapoto and 300 supporters resisted the advance of over 2,000 Imperial troops during a siege which lasted three days.
 Around this Hayward wove a fictional love story between a settler, Robert Beaumont, and Ariana, a young Māori woman played by his future wife Rāmai Te Miha aka Patricia Miller.

-Released in Britain in 1949 as THE LAST STAND, the original negatives were cut to meet the British quota system.
+Released in Britain in 1949 as THE LAST STAND, the original negatives from the 1940 New Zealand release were cut to meet the British quota system.
 Only this shortened version of the film is known to survive.

 In 1970 THE LAST STAND became the first New Zealand feature to be shown on NZ television.
 It was widely distributed through NZ schools through the National Film Library.